Dell iDRAC RAC0225: Sending the test mail failed

 If you configure Alerts on your Dell iDRAC over SMTP and get the following error on iDRAC 4.x versions and above:

 RAC0225: Sending the test mail failed

-… there is a good chance that this error is related to your configured internal SMTP Relay and the TLS configuration from it.
+… there is a good chance, that this error is related to your configured internal SMTP Relay and the TLS configuration from it.

-iDRAC 4.x and above will by default using an encrypted TLS connection to the SMTP Relay over TLS.
+iDRAC 4.x and above will by default using an encrypted TLS connection to the SMTP server.
 If the internal SMTP server doesn’t support TLS connections, as workaround you can also disable the TLS encryption on the iDRAC module via SSH as follows:

 racadm>>set idrac.remotehosts.connectionencryption none

 # change back to encryption as by default